S3 method for class 'sdmTMB'

 # Because this is a spatiotemporal model, you'll need at least one time

-# element.
-If time isn't also a fixed effect then it doesn't matter what you pick:
+# effect, it doesn't matter what you pick:

 nd$year <- 2011L # L: integer to match original data